mjmccoy/genesizeR/README.md

 <!-- badges: end -->

-The goal of `sizeR` is to provide a collection of computational tools to analyze gene size enrichment within expression data or gene sets.
+The goal of `sizeR` is to provide a collection of computational tools to analyze gene sizes within expression data or gene sets.

 ## Requirements

 The `sizeR` package requires several packages from `tidyverse`.
-Either `tidyverse` can be installed and loaded, or these individual packages can be installed:
+Either `tidyverse` can be installed and loaded, or these individual packages can be installed and loaded:

 -   `dplyr`
 -   `tidyr`